How a Redis Connection Leak Crashed Our AWS ECS Cluster at 3AM

 });

-Why a singleton over a connection pool?
-Redis is single-threaded — one connection handles concurrent pipelined commands efficiently.
-A pool adds overhead and additional open handles with no throughput benefit for SSR workloads.
-The connectPromise guard is critical: during ECS cold starts, multiple SSR requests can arrive before the first connection completes.
-Without it, each request races to call createClient() — recreating the exact pattern we just fixed.
+Why a singleton over a pool?
+Redis is single-threaded.
+One connection handles concurrent pipelined commands efficiently, and a pool adds overhead and extra open handles for no throughput benefit in an SSR workload.
+The connectPromise guard matters: during ECS cold starts, multiple SSR requests can arrive before the first connection finishes.
+Without the guard, each request races to call createClient(), which is the exact pattern we just fixed.
+Would be poetic if it weren't so embarrassing.

 We also tightened the ECS task definition memory envelope: